Super-Mom’s Guide To Travel Nursing With Kids

-Don’t worry about the backlash of parents saying your child doesn’t have socialization.
-Any parent or child who has met my children have never known they stay at home.
-They have amazing opportunities of meeting up with students and, get this, hours at the zoo, museums, or other places of learning counts as school credit hours.
+As for socialization, they have amazing opportunities of meeting up with students and hours at the zoo, museums, or other places of learning counts as school credit hours.

 You get the leisure to work around your busy schedule, you get to have all kinds of crazy fun going on your own field trips and most of all you get to be a part of the coolest process, watching your child learn and grow.

-My son used to struggle in school and now he is top in his class (no he isn’t cheating and I am not doing his work).
+My son used to struggle in school and now he is top in his class.
 It truly is rewarding and without Connections Academy he wouldn’t be where he is now.

 I know this is the question you have been itching to be answered, “What do you do for childcare?”